 Steven Morse made this Official Information request to Department of Internal Affairs

 This request has an unknown status.
-We're waiting for Steven Morse to read a recent response and update the status.
+We're waiting for Steven Morse to read recent responses and update the status.

 From: Steven Morse